Participating as a Couple

 - Partners listed as a couple are treated by the matching algorithm solely as a couple.
 If applicants do not obtain a match as a couple, the algorithm does NOT process their lists separately to find a possible match for each individual.

-- In the Main Residency Match®, the algorithm considers only a couple’s primary rank order lists when attempting to find a match and does NOT treat a couple’s supplemental rank order lists as a unit.
+- In the Main Residency Match®, the algorithm considers only a couple’s primary rank order lists when attempting to establish a match.
+The matching algorithm does NOT consider a couple’s supplemental rank order lists as a unit.

-- Each partner must have the same number of ranks.
+- The partners must have the same number of ranks.